BlockchainDeFiDeveloper/BlockchainDeFiDeveloper/README.md

 I often deal with the smart contracts development (tokens, yield farms, liquidity pools), development of DeFi platforms, DAO, dApps, GameFi and others.
 In addition, there is demand for DEX/CEX platforms and their bots (market makers, liquidity providers, arbitrage bots).
 Feel free to contact me if you want to discuss anything.

 My Skills:
--Web3.0 Front-End Development
+-Web3.0 Frontend Development
--Converting Figma/PSD templates to custom coded designs -Web3.0 Back-End Development
+-Converting Figma/PSD templates to custom coded designs -Web3.0 Backend Development
 -Integrating wallets in a dApp to interact with smart contracts over EVM Blockchains using Web3.js.
 - Research, design, develop, and test blockchain technologies
 - Smart Contract Development